What is a Moldboard Plow?

 In addition, the Bottom plow uses more power than other types of plows.
 This is because its structure is more complex, and it requires more energy to overcome the soil’s resistance and friction.

-Factors Should be Considered When Choose a Moldboard Plow
+Factors to Consider When Choosing a Moldboard Plow

 Plowing Depth